gulllberg/advent-of-code-clojure/README.md

 I previously had one repo per year, but I will collect them all here.
 Maybe this will encourage me to go back and complete some previous days and years.
 I would also like to create a library of helper functions for things that are often done, and also higher-order versions of algorithms such as a-star.
 (Although this will mean that some of the git history gets lost.)

+## Visualisations

+See [github](https://github.com/gulllberg/advent-of-code-visualisations).
+So far only for 2024 Day 14b